-&lt;sup>68 "The rise of the minjung movement", writes Lee Namhee, "was intimately linked to the critical reevaluation of modern Korean history; giving alternative and new meaning to past events was key to developing the notion of minjung in the minjung movement.
+67 "The rise of the minjung movement", writes Lee Namhee, "was intimately linked to the critical reevaluation of modern Korean history; giving alternative and new meaning to past events was key to developing the notion of minjung in the minjung movement.
 Reworking history was a process of discursive contestation between officially sanctioned memory and countermemory, between the state discourse of dominant nationalism and the minjung movement's oppositional nationalism."
 (2007:24)

-&lt;sup>69 This refers to people who were in their 30s at the time of this term (i.e. in the 1990s), who had gone to college in the 1980s and were born in the 1960s (Cp.
+68 This refers to people who were in their 30s at the time this term was invented (i.e. in the 1990s), who had gone to college in the 1980s and were born in the 1960s (Cp.
 Park 2005:267).

-&lt;sup>70 Even though under Park Chung-hee dissidents had been dragged into various show trials during which they were accused of espionage or other forms of collaboration or sympathy with the North (e.g. the East Berlin Spy case mentioned in footnote 38), in fact thorough discussions of the Democratic People's Republic's ideological underpinnings were only becoming more widespread amongst oppositional forces in the 1980s, which may give us another indication of how deeply anti-communist ideologies penetrated all sectors of society before that point.
+69 Even though under Park Chung-hee dissidents had been dragged into various show trials during which they were accused of espionage or other forms of collaboration or sympathy with the North (e.g. the East Berlin Spy case mentioned in footnote 38), in fact thorough discussions of the Democratic People's Republic's ideological underpinnings were only becoming more widespread amongst oppositional forces in the 1980s, which may give us another indication of how deeply anti-communist ideologies penetrated all sectors of society before that point.

-students, were held in different parts of Seoul on a regular basis, with the protesters blocking traffic, chanting slogans and handing out leaflets to the passers-by.
-In a "hit-and-run" fashion, they would quickly move on to another location before the police had even arrived on the scene, thereby maximizing their impact while at the same time avoiding mass arrest (Cp.
+Furthermore, street agitation would quickly become a daily business for those students who opted to stay on campuses and who usually organized themselves in clandestine study and reading groups with other fellow minjung activists.
+Small-scale protests, usually involving 50 to a few hundred students, were held in different parts of Seoul on a regular basis, with the protesters blocking traffic, chanting slogans and handing out leaflets to passers-by.
+In a "hit-and-run" fashion, they would quickly move to another location before the police had even arrived on the scene, thereby maximizing their impact while at the same time avoiding mass arrest (Cp.
 Park 2005:280f).
-Improvised theater plays, too, were being utilized for causing public contestation, but the methods here were more subtle:
+Improvised theater plays, too, were being utilized to cause public contestation, but the methods here were more subtle: